 In Conclusion

-These are a few of the common myths and misconceptions that we think get in the way of people seeking therapy when it otherwise could be helpful to them.
+These are a few of the common therapy myths facts and misconceptions that we think get in the way of people seeking therapy when it otherwise could be helpful to them.

-These myths about therapy will persist, but as our society becomes more aware of our biases, we open up to mental healthcare possibilities.
+These myths about therapy will persist, but as our society becomes more aware of our biases, we open up to more mental health treatment and healthcare possibilities.
 And if you’re the one who has been avoiding therapy for any of the aforementioned reasons, consider this your sign to make an appointment today.